 Yoga anatomy covers the study of the body’s muscles, joints, tissues, membranes, cells, and more.
 These are parts of the body that awaken during a yoga class.

-So, it’s in your best interest as a yoga teacher, or someone looking to take a yoga teacher training, to understand what you’re instructing and activating in your students’ bodies.
+As a yoga teacher, or someone looking to take a yoga teacher training, it’s very important to understand what you’re instructing your students to activate in their students’ bodies.

 When teaching a yoga class, it’s important you’re able to understand the limitations of the body and its capabilities so that you can help your students get in and out of a pose safely.